ztyyLV/web-twain-docs/info/api/WebTwain_Acquire.md

 interface DeviceConfiguration {
     /**
      * Whether to show the built-in User Interface from the device vendor.
-     * In v16.2+, it can also control whether to use the UI remotely.
      */
     IfShowUI?: boolean;
     /**